To Do & To Dine

 Woodpecker Pizza Deli

 Woodpecker Pizza Deli offers the town’s best pizza and pasta in a friendly and casual atmosphere!
 It’s opposite the street of Swellendam Country Lodge and therefore very popular with our guests to stroll to after a long day.
 Other than pizza and pasta, Woodpecker also offers burgers and salads.
 All meals are served either inside, outside on the terrace, or as take-away.
-Woodpecker Pizza Deli is open for both lunch and dinner and closed on Sunday evenings after 17:00 hrs.
+Woodpecker Pizza Deli is open for both lunch and dinner and open all week (on Sundays until 18:00 hrs).

 Just Amy restaurant